Shia Islam in Saudi Arabia: 2011–2012 Saudi Arabian protests

 The main goal of the regime was to prevent the protests of the Eastern province to spill-over the rest of the country.
 To this end, the Saudi regime used a sectarian narrative opposing the Shia minority to the Sunni majority of the country.
 The Wahhabis brought to light some fatwas denouncing Shias as apostate.
 The media also repeated over and over an identity narrative differentiating the communities.
 In fact, the Saudi regime controlled much media broadcasting in and about Saudi Arabia through either co-option of coercion.
 Co-option strategies has been revealed by Wikileaks: the Saudi regime paid 2 million US$ to the Lebanese MTV Network in 2012 in order to counter media hostile to the Saudi Kingdom and in order for the channel to invite pro-regime Saudis as guests on talk shows.
 Wikileaks also revealed a co-option through advertisement.
 ONTV, an Egyptian channel invited the head of the Movement for Islamic Reform in Arabia.
 Knowing that, the Saudi embassy asked the owner of the TV station to change its policies, arguing that, otherwise Saudi Arabia would stop its advertisements on the channel.
 Coercion was often used when media could not be co-opted, it could be done because the Saudi regime controlled the access to the two satellites through which the channels needed to pass to broadcast in Saudi Arabia.
 For example, Iranian TV channels were denied broadcasting on those satellites for one month in 2009 following accusation of support toward the Houthi rebels in Yemen.

 In general, the Saudi national media broadcast programs aimed at diverting the Saudi from politics and the Saudi international programs aimed at promoting an image of Saudi Arabia as a modern country.
 During the 2011 protests, they rather aimed at setting a sectarian agenda to counter what the Saudi regime interpreted as the Iranian influence in the Gulf.
 To do so, some Wahhabi clerics were relayed by some Salafi channels such as Almajd TV Network.
 They portrayed the Shias as infidels and as a threat.
 To this extent those channels reproduced Islamic State of Iraq and the Levant's message and provoked Jihad.

 The last strategy of the Saudi regime to repress Qatif unrests was the action of the Saudi police on the ground.
 The police was loyal to the regime partly because there were almost no Shias within its ranks.
 The Eastern province police, while formerly being under the control of the General Manager of the province, was, in practice, under the control of the central Saudi regime.
 The Saudi police's mission was mainly to protect a social order, the containment of the crime being only secondary.
 There also was a parallel religious police, called Mutawa, which was active in the region, and a secret service, the Mabahith, charged with counter-terrorism.
-The actions of the police were facilitated by the Saudi laws, and especially the absence of Constitutional ones, which protect people's freedoms in other countries.
+The actions of the police were facilitated by Saudi law, and especially the absence of civil rights, which protect people's freedoms in other countries.